 Dr Yiding Chen received his undergraduate degrees in 2013 from the [2+2] programme between Fudan University, China and University of Birmingham, UK.
 He then did his D. Phil study with Prof. Michael Willis at University of Oxford.
-From 2018 he is working for Prof. Ley as a research associate, with focus on development of photoredox synthetic methodology in both bath and flow.
+From 2018 he is working for Prof. Ley as a research associate, with focus on development of photoredox synthetic methodology in both batch and flow.

 Daniel is currently a Post-Doctoral Research Associate at the University of Cambridge, having graduated in 2017 with a PhD under the supervision of Prof. Steven V. Ley.
 Prior to Cambridge, he graduated with a Bachelor of Engineering (Hons) with First Class Honours from The University of Auckland in May 2013, specialising in Chemical and Materials Engineering.
 His current research focusses on bridging Chemistry with Chemical Engineering, with a particular focus on the integration of advanced computer control systems during the synthetic preparation of APIs.